Activiti/activiti-7-developers-guide/components/activiti-cloud-application/notification-service.md

 ### GraphQL Query Schema

-Activiti GraphQL query endpoint provides schema descriptions derived from JPA entity model at runtime for the following entities: `ProcessInstance`, `Task`, and `Variable`.
+Activiti GraphQL query endpoint provides schema descriptions derived from JPA entity model at runtime for the following entities: `ProcessInstance`, `Task`, `ProcessVariable` and `TaskVariable`.
 The schema also derives GraphQL scalar types from JPA entity model attributes to validate provided variable values against the schema.

 Each entity in the query model is wrapped into two GraphQL query fields, i.e. ProcessInstance entity will have two representations in the GraphQL schema: